Argentinos Juniors: Stadium

 The club currently plays in the Estadio Diego Armando Maradona which is also often referred to as La Paternal after the La Paternal district of Buenos Aires where the club is based.
 The stadium was named after Diego Maradona because he started his career in the Argentinos youth team.
 Between 1983 and 2003 Argentinos had a groundshare with Ferro Carril Oeste at Estadio Ricardo Etcheverry.
 The club has had a number of other homes in its history, all based in the city of Buenos Aires.

 Nicknames

-The club, which is nicknamed Bichos Colorados (Red Bugs), is one of the most prolific sources of football players in Argentina.
+The club, which is nicknamed Bichos Colorados (Red Bugs), is a large source of football players in Argentina.
 Diego Maradona, Fernando Redondo, Juan Román Riquelme and Alexis Mac Allister being some of the most famous players who began their career at the club.
 This ability to keep producing world class players has given them the nickname El Semillero, meaning the Nursery or the "Seed Garden".